PonVicky/ChatApplication-LowLevelDesign-Java/README.md

 **Application Flow**
 1. Create Account:
   - Enter your name and password
-  - Re-enter your password for confrimation
+  - Re-enter your password for confirmation
   - Receive a unique secret code (user ID) for private chats.

 2. Login:
   - Enter your name and password to log in.
-  - Incorrect credentials prompt retries util valid details are entered.
+  - Incorrect credentials prompt retries until valid details are entered.

 3. Chat with a Friend:
   - After logging in, choose to chat with a friend.